 How can you keep a healthy balance between family and career without sacrificing one for another and without feeling so stressed-out and guilty?
 Here’s how.

 Plan ahead.
 Stop frazzling by preparing all the things that your kiddos and hubby would need the next day.
 Better yet, let your man help you.
 It’s another opportunity to bond.
 Or, you may create a weekly family calendar and to-do list where you can outline the tasks and who should accomplish them.
 Lucky for you if you have househelpers; if you have no one, you might as well ask your husband.
-Let your older kids do the mundane tasks.
-Sharing chores with the kids teaches valuable lessons such as the sense of responsibility that they will surely appreciate in due time.
-In the morning, you need not to hurry for work since Amaia Skies Shaw is so close to your workplace.
+Let your older kids do mundane tasks.
+Sharing chores with the kids teach valuable lessons such as the sense of responsibility that they will surely appreciate in due time.
+In the morning, you need not hurry for work since Amaia Skies Shaw is so close to your workplace.
 Spend a few more minutes with the entire family while eating breakfast.

 Disconnect from your work and connect with your children and husband.
 With the plethora of low-cost technologies nowadays, there is no reason you cannot connect with them.
 Hearing your voice is what might your little one needs to fend off the tantrum.
 He’ll be comforted to know that you are thinking of him while you’re at work.
 And, as for you, the same gleeful feeling is what you need to get through a rough day.

 Making time for the family especially the kids is critical on weekdays and more so on weekends.
 They expect that.
 It could be movie marathons on Friday nights, picnics on Saturday afternoons or whipping waffles on Wednesday mornings.
 And your spouse might not ask you about it, but for sure, he also wants to go out with you during Saturday nights while Sundays are spent with the entire family.
 Whatever it may be, these activities nurture the family dynamics.
 If you have to, put it on a calendar.
 The secret is creating activities that will fit into your busy schedule seamlessly.